+The personal statement is a crucial component of your college applications, and it’s often the part students struggle with most.
 The overwhelming majority of schools, whether they accept the Common Application or not, will ask you to write a personal statement of around 650 words.
 This is your chance to tell the colleges what you want them to know about you.
 It can be hard to know where to begin.
 Before you start writing, take some time for self-reflection and brainstorm your ideas.
 Here are some tips to get you thinking about what you’ll want to convey to colleges and what makes you you:

 YOU are the topic of your essay.